FinalDevStudio/fi-utils/README.md

 ### Initialization

-This module exports an `Object` that exposes several methods:
+This module exports an `Object` that exposes various methods:

 ```js
 const fi = require('fi-utils');